secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

   - Edit the `flow` steps to be the nurture program you desire to push leads into, and the stream.

 ##### Step 5: Update this Handbook page
-- Update this [handbook page with the prefix](/handbook/marketing/marketing-operations/#steps-to-setup-linkedin-lead-gen-form-gated-content-only) you are now tracking to prevent duplication of programs in the future.
+- Update this [handbook page with the parameter](/handbook/marketing/marketing-operations/#steps-to-setup-linkedin-lead-gen-form-gated-content-only) with a :white_check_mark: for the parameter you have set up.